 What should I avoid doing in Germany?

-Some things that you should avoid doing or bringing into the country are any Nazi symbols, weapons, drug-related items.
-It is also not advised to walk around at night alone in big cities.
+Some things that you should avoid doing or bringing into the country are any Nazi symbols, weapons, and drug-related items.
+Walking around at night alone in prominent cities is also not advised.

 Is the food in Germany cheap?

 Food in Germany can be cheap or expensive, depending on what you order.
-If you want to save money you can eat at a fast-food restaurant, your meal will likely be less than 10 EUR.
-However, if you go to a sit-down restaurant, you could spend upwards of 30 EUR per person.
+If you’re eager to save money, you can eat at a fast-food restaurant; your meal will likely be less than 10 EUR.
+But, if you go to a fancier restaurant, you could spend upwards of 30 EUR per person.

 Is it safe to visit Germany?

-Among European countries, Germany is considered to be one of the safest to visit.
-However, just like any other destination, it is always important to use common sense and be aware of your surroundings.
+Germany is considered one of the safest to visit among the many European countries.
+But, just like any other destination, using common sense and being aware of your surroundings is crucial.